djfeistel/LASR/README.md

 Creating a meaninful visualization of SARS-CoV-2 relative abundance lineage estiamtes detected in and across wastewater samples can be challanging to accurately represent variations or interactions within a single visual format due the high number of distinct lineages.
 To overcome this, TRACE aggregates all known SARS-CoV-2 lineages into a single proxy lineage based on a least common ancestor.
 These proxy SARS-CoV-2 lineages are labeled "callout-groups" (COGs).
 The COG is user-defined and is represented by a known SARS-CoV-2 variant of interest (VOI) or concern (VOC) serving as the representative for all those descendant lineages.
 Aggregating SARS-CoV-2 lineages into COGs based on a least common ancestor facilitates a more streamlined visualization of the SARS-CoV-2 relative abundance estimates found in wastewater samples.

-TRACE aggregates lineages into COGs by their least common ancestor using the **lineage.yml** file from the [outbreak.info github](https://github.com/outbreak-info/outbreak.info/tree/master) and a user-defined COG file. and creates a new three column dataframe file where each row represents a lineage, COG, and a color code.

- The new file is use for visualizing the relative abundance of aggregated SARS-CoV-2 lineages found in wastewater samples.
+TRACE aggregates lineages into COGs by their least common ancestor using the **lineage.yml** file from the [outbreak.info github](https://github.com/outbreak-info/outbreak.info/tree/master) and a user-defined COG file, whcih creates a new three column dataframe file where each row represents a lineage, COG, and a color code.
+The new file can be use for visualizing the relative abundance of aggregated SARS-CoV-2 lineages found in wastewater samples.

-The process involves checking each lineage in lineage.yml to determine if it is included as a callout-group (COG) in a user defined file.
-If a lineage is not immediately identified in the COG file, TRACE then recursively identifies the closest related parent that matches one listed in the COG file.
-The final output is structured into three main columns, designed to facilitate further downstream analysis.
-You can read [how we use recursion](CallOutRecursion.md) more generally in the link.
+The process involves checking each lineage in the **lineage.yml** to determine if it is related to a COG.
+If a lineage is not immediately identified in as a COG, TRACE recursively identifies the least common ancestor mathing one listed in the COG file.
+If not match is found, then the lineage is classified as "Other".
+You can read more details on the [recursion algorithim here](CallOutRecursion.md)

-This methodology has been adopted by the National Wastewater Surveillance System [NWSS](https://www.cdc.gov/nwss/index.html) as part of its NWSS and Improved dashboard.

 ## Dependencies
 Install the following libraries by running: